Church Etiquette

 Some guidelines:

 Children: Only young children are allowed to wear shorts to church – but not athletic shorts, cut-offs, or “spandex” (which are not appropriate for adults either).
-Tennis shoes that “light up” should be avoided, especially for altar servers, in that they draw attention away from prayer.
-“This Bud’s for you!” and other similar T-shirts are a definite out.
+Tennis shoes that “light up,” or colorful graphic tees, should be avoided in that they draw attention away from prayer.

-Women: Dresses are certainly most appropriate, and are to be modest (i.e. tank tops, short skirts, and skin-tight dresses serve only one purpose contrary to the aim of being in Church).
-Slacks and pant-suites are an accepted part of our culture, however tight jeans and spandex type wear are never appropriate.
+Women: Dresses are certainly appropriate, and are to be modest.
+Slacks and pant-suites are an accepted part of our culture.
+However tight jeans and spandex type wear are never appropriate for church.
 The wearing of head coverings is traditional and encouraged, but not enforced.
+There are head coverings available in the Narthex for those who forgot to bring one, and wish to do so.

 Men: Men are also to dress modestly as befits a follower of Christ.
 While coat and tie are by no means mandatory, shirts with collars and clean pants/slacks are not too much to ask.
 Again, shorts are to be avoided, particularly on Sunday morning.
 Men do not wear any hats or headwear in church (with the exception of the liturgical headwear of some clergy).

-The above guidelines can be adjusted for services outside of Divine Liturgy, i.e. Vespers.
-It is better to be in church for prayer, than to not come at all for mere lack of a change of clothes – as may be the case when coming from a Saturday outing, or workparty, etc. Finally, this is not a call for someone to go out and buy a whole new wardrobe just to be a part of the Church!
+The above guidelines can be adjusted for services outside of Sunday Divine Liturgy, e.g. Vespers.
+It is better to be in church for prayer, than to not come at all for mere lack of a change of clothes – as may be the case when coming straight from work, from a Saturday outing, or a work-party, etc. Finally, this is not a call for someone to go out and buy a whole new wardrobe just to be a part of the Church!
 Use your best judgment and good taste when it comes to Church.
 You don’t go to church to be seen by people – you go to present yourself before, and to worship, God.

 Making the Sign of the Cross